-In the dissertation we introduce an alternative theory of constraint hierarchies.
-This theory provides a general framework for constructing of effective algorithms for solving constraint hierarchies.
+In this paper we presented a generalized algorithm for solving constraint hierarchies and we showed how this algorithm fits in our concept of plug-in architecture of constraint hierarchy solvers.
 We addressed some drawbacks of classical local propagation algorithms and, consequentially, we defined more general notions of constraint cell and constraint network.
 The proposed concept of constraint network is a generalization of former constraint graphs.
 In particular, we concentrated on the planning phase of the proposed algorithm that constructs the constraint network.
-We also sketched the algorithm of the execution phase that is based on ideas behind the Indigo algorithm.
-Finally, we discussed the algorithm for solving HCLP goals using inter-hierarchy comparison.
+We also sketched an algorithm of the execution phase that is based on ideas behind the Indigo algorithm.
+The presented algorithms are instances of a general framework for solving constraint hierarchies based on constraint networks.
+This framework is a main subject of our future research.